-Click Update () to update all data evaluations on the current worksheet.
+Click Update () to update all data evaluations in the current worksheet.
 Only cell ranges containing a valid link to the model are updated.
-Tables are not updated, if you have linked cells with tables in the COMSOL model, see Clear and Evaluate All to update the tables with their new values.
+Note that this will not update cells linked to results tables in the model, to do this see Clear and Evaluate All.

-See UpdateAllResults to get more information about the corresponding command in VBA.
+See UpdateAllResults for information about the corresponding VBA command.